psu13/mutable-hakyll/posts/one-site-to-stream-them-all.md

 out kind of all wrong.

 Maybe in another 10 years everything will just be a channel in the YouTube TV service of the future.
-On the other hand the number of was _that_ could go wrong is truly mind boggling.
+On the other hand the number of ways _that_ could go wrong is truly mind boggling.